7 Stunning Colour Palettes of Modern Tech Companies

 Being a global marketing communications company, they must cater to many different people and situations.

 This is close to a triadic, but the shades of the colours, tone down the harshness that a triadic has typically.

 Did it just get cool in here?

 As you can see, Hewlett took to using all cool-toned colours – a prevalent tactic for most IT companies.

-When you think of information technology, you probably think of technical, machine, and screens (which have a blue light).
+When you think of information technology, you probably think of technical, machines, and screens (which have a blue light).